June 10, 2025 (5mo ago) — last updated November 21, 2025 (13d ago)

 The Law of Dharma says each person has a unique talent that meets a need in the world.
 Finding and expressing that talent creates deep fulfillment and impact.

 When your natural gifts serve others, work feels meaningful and sustainable.
-Exploring life-path insights, such as numerology or reflective assessment, can clarify direction.
+Exploring life-path insights and reflective assessments can clarify direction.

 Examples of the Law in Action

-Steve Jobs’s blend of design and technology, Oprah Winfrey’s communication gifts, Marie Kondo’s unique organizing method, and Michael Jordan’s athletic excellence all show individuals applying their unique strengths to serve others.
+Steve Jobs’s blend of design and technology, Oprah Winfrey’s communication gifts, Marie Kondo’s organizing method, and Michael Jordan’s athletic excellence show individuals applying strengths to serve others.

 Practical Tips for Harnessing Dharma